Apple iPhone 15 Pro Max preview: Action man | Expert Reviews

 Apple iPhone 15 Pro Max preview: Action man

-Apple has revealed the top-end iPhone 15 Pro Max but USB-C charging isn’t the only new addition
+Apple has revealed the top-end iPhone 15 Pro Max, and USB-C charging isn’t the only new addition

 With the predictability of the setting sun, Apple CEO Tim Cook has officially unveiled the company’s latest iPhone 15 smartphones.
 And even more predictably, the iPhone 15 Pro Max is the top-end model, which also happens to be the most expensive of the bunch.